peer-connectivity-estimator/bitcoin-network-logger/README.md

 Modifications
 ----------------

-A new category of RPC commands exist under the label "Researcher".
+A new category of RPC commands exists under the label "Researcher".
 A few of them are as follows:
 * **count** -- Displays the number of peer connections.
 * **ls** -- Displays the list of peer connections and each connection's ID.
 * **getmsginfo** -- Display the aggregate information about each message type, consisting of: